darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 ## attach tag

-Selected tags are attached to selected images with the following actions.
+There are a number of ways to attach an existing tag to a set of selected images.
+These are:

-- `click` on the “attach” button to attach the tag selected in the dictionary.
+- `click` on a tag in the _tag dictionary_ window to select it, then `click` on the `attach` button to attach that tag to the selected images
-- `right-click` on a tag in the dictionary view and sub-menu “attach tag”
+- `right-click` on a tag in the _tag dictionary_ window which will bring up a pop-up menu, then select the “attach tag” menu item to attach that tag to the selected images.
-- `double-click` on a tag n the _tag dictionary_ list.
+- a `double-click` on a tag in the _tag dictionary_ window will cause that tag to be attached to the selected images.
-- `right-click` on a tag of attached view and sub-menu “attach tag to all”
+- `right-click` on a tag shown in the _attached tags_ view to get a pop-up menu, and if not all of the selected images have that tag, the `attach tag to all` menu item will attach that tag to all the selected images.
 -  Type into the text box and press the “new” button or `Enter`.
-Note that the tag is also created if it doesn't already exist.
+This will create the tag if it doesn't already exist, and attach it to the selected images.
-- `Ctrl+T` opens a small text box at the bottom of the central view for quickly tagging your selected images by typing a tag phrase and pressing `Enter`.
+- `Ctrl+T` opens a small text box at the bottom of the central view of the lighttable.
+Type in the name of a tag and press `enter`.
+The tag will be created if it doesn't exist, and the tag will be attached to all the selected images.

-When hovering over the images in the ligthtable you can check which tags are attached to the image, either by looking at the _attached tags_ list or in the [image information](./image-information.md) module.
+When hovering over the images in the ligthtable you can check which tags are attached to the image, either by looking at the _attached tags_ window in the _tagging_ module, or in the _tags_ attribute in the [image information](./image-information.md) module.

 ## detach tag

-An attached tag can be detached in the following ways.
+There are several ways to remove a tag from a set of selected images.
+They are:

-- `click` on the “detach” button to detach the tag selected in the attached view.
+- `click` on a tag in the _attached tag_ window of the _tagging_ module to select the tag, then `click` on the `detach` button underneath to remove the tag from the selected images.
-- `double-click` on a tag in the attached view.
+- a `double-click` on a tag in the _attached tag_ window will remove that tag from all the selected images.
-- `right-click` on a tag in the attached view and sub-menu “detach”
+- `right-click` on a tag in the _attached tag_ window to bring up a pop-up menu, and select the `detach` menu item to remove the tag from all the selected images.

 ## delete tag

-Delete a tag from the list and from all images.
-A warning will be displayed showing many images have this tag attached.
-Take this warning seriously as there is no way to recover or later find the affected images (except by taking a backup).
-A tag in dictionary view can be deleted in the following ways.
+It is possible to completely remove a tag from all images (whether selected or not) and delete the tag from the database.
+Because this could impact a large number of images, a warning will be displayed indicating how many images have this tag attached.
+Take this warning seriously because there is no way to undo this action (except by restoring your database and/or XMP sidecar files from a backup).
+A tag in _tag dictionary_ window can be deleted in the following ways:

-- `click` on the “delete” button to delete the selected tag.
-- `right-click` on a tag in the dictionary view and sub-menu “delete tag”.
+- `right-click` on a tag in the _tag dictionary_ window to get a pop-up menu, and choose the `delete tag` item to delete the tag.
-- `right-click` on a tag in the dictionary view and sub-menu “delete branch”.
-In this case the tag and its sub tags are deleted.
+- `right-click` on a tag or category in the _tag dictionary_ window to get a pop-up menu, and choose the `delete path` item to delete the tag or category, together with any child tags or categories.

 ## import - export operations

-The “import” button allows you to choose a text file, which must follow the lightroom tag text file format and import its content.
+The “import” button allows you to choose a text file (which must comply with the Lightroom tag text file format) and import its content.
 If a tag already exists, its properties will be updated, otherwise the tag will be created.

 The “export” button exports your entire tag dictionary into a text file of your choice (Lightroom tag text file format).